SGRDN-Data learned sparsification of graph reaction-diffusion networks: Methodology Outline for Sparse Graph Construction with Trajectory-Based Pattern Preservation and Eigenmode Approximations

 The expression given by Equation (\ref{proots}) will then become $p(\lambda) = \mathrm{det(} )$. $p(\lambda) = \lambda^2 - 7.2 \lambda + 12.84.$ The roots of the polynomial $p$ are given by 3.2536 and 3.9464, which are the eigenvalues of the matrix $L^{'}$. \\ The effect on eigenvalues of a matrix with a perturbation is studied in \cite{bhatia_2007}.
 One such significant result in the field of perturbation theory is given below. \begin{theorem} (\cite{bhatia_2007}) If A and A + E are $n \times n$ symmetric matrices, then

 for $k = 1:n$ \end{theorem} The aforementioned result can be employed to approximate the eigenvalue term in the error function ($\zeta_l$) described in Section \ref{errorfunc}.
-However, we currently lack a bound for the $\zeta_q$ term, and computing the $\ell_2$ norm of the matrix involves finding the largest eigenvalue, which is computationally expensive. \\ We propose an approximation for the eigenvalue and the eigenvector for the new Laplacian matrix based on the eigenvalues and eigenvectors of the original Laplacian matrix making use of the method of Rayleigh iteration, which produces an eigenvalue, eigenvector pair. \\ \textbf{Rayleigh Iteration:} $A \in \mathbb{R}^{n\times n}$ symmetric \\ $x_0$ given, $\vert \vert x_0 \vert \vert_2 = 1$
+However, we currently lack a bound for the $\zeta_q$ term, and computing the $\ell_2$ norm of the matrix involves finding the largest eigenvalue, which is computationally expensive. \\ In our endeavour to approximate the eigenvalues and eigenvectors of the transformed Laplacian matrix, we capitalize on the eigenvalues and eigenvectors of the original Laplacian matrix.
+This approach entails the utilization of the Rayleigh iteration method, which is further elucidated in the subsequent section.
+Section \ref{eigen_approx} provides an in-depth exploration of our approximation methodology, highlighting its distinctive advantages.\\ \textbf{Rayleigh Iteration:} $A \in \mathbb{R}^{n\times n}$ symmetric \\ $x_0$ given, $\vert \vert x_0 \vert \vert_2 = 1$